AndrewSRea/My_Learning_Port/Bootstrap/Components/List_Group/README.md

 ## Checkboxes and radios

-Place Bootstrap's checkboxes and radios within list group iteems and customize as needed.
+Place Bootstrap's checkboxes and radios within list group items and customize as needed.
 You can use them without `<label>`s, but please remember to include an `aria-label` attribute and value for accessibility.
 ```
 <ul class="list-group">
     <li class="list-group-item">